 - The town of Hawick will celebrate the Common Riding season with three online concerts featuring guest appearances and musical talent.
 Watch live on Facebook.

-- Watch mesmeric performances by the Scottish Ballet and go behind-the-scenes on the SBTV.
-Why not join in a live fitness dance class with Scottish Ballet on Facebook, Monday to Friday, at 11:30am?
+- Watch mesmerising performances by the Scottish Ballet, or join in a live fitness dance class with Scottish Ballet on Facebook, Monday to Friday, at 11:30am?

 - Gather around the virtual ‘campfire’ with Marjolein Robertson, a comedian, storyteller and Edinburgh Festival veteran.
 Join her each evening as she live streams a Shetland folktale and shares hilarious stories about her experiences performing.